An Evans function for the linearised 2D Euler equations using Hill's determinant: A complex Hill's Equation

 The equation $(\q + l)^2 + d^2 = 1$ for integer $l$ defines a sequences of circles of radius one in the $(\q, d)$-plane.
 The centres of the circles are at $(-l, 0)$.
 Neighbouring circles intersect in two points, and circles whose $l$'s differ by 2 touch in one point, see \cref{fig:circles5}.
 Considering $\q$ as an angle with period 1 this becomes a picture of a single circle with diameter two wrapped around a cylinder with circumference 1.
 A convenient fundamental domain is $0 \le \q \le 1/2$ and $d \ge 0$ as indicated in \cref{fig:circles5}.
 Since Floquet multipliers come in pairs $\exp( \pm 2 \pi i \q)$ one can restrict to non-negative $\q$.
 Since the spectral parameter $\mu = d^2$ we can restrict to $d \ge 0$.

 Combining graphs like those in \cref{fig:deltacimag} into a single diagram we obtain \cref{fig:cdplot}, where we use $d$ instead of $\mu = d^2$ on the horizontal axis.
-The regions of stability where $|\Delta(d^2; c)| < 2$ are shaded and contourlines indicate the corresponding boundary condition given by $\q$.
+The regions of stability where $|\Delta(d^2; c)| < 2$ are shaded and contourlines indicate constant $\Delta$ and the constant boundary condition given by $\q$.
 Note that his diagram directly relates the spectral parameter $\mu = d^2$ of the Hill's equation to the spectral parameter $c$ of Euler's equation for the case of purely imaginary $c$.
-The intersection of $\Delta = 2$ with the boundary $\mu = 0$ occurs at $c = i/\sqrt{2}$, as can also be seen in \cref{fig:deltacimag} (middle), where $\Delta'(\mu)=0$ at $\mu = 0$.
-Along the axis $c = 0$ we have shown in \cref{lem:circle} that $\Delta(d^2,c=0) = 2 \cos( 2 \pi \sqrt{ 1 - d^2})$ such that the minimum where $\Delta = -2$ occurs at $d = \sqrt{3}/2$ at the intersection of the circles.
+Along the axis $c = 0$ \cref{lem:circle} shows that $\Delta(d^2,c=0) = 2 \cos( 2 \pi \sqrt{ 1 - d^2})$.
+Hence the minimum $\Delta = -2$ occurs at $d = \sqrt{3}/2$ corresponding to the intersection of the circles in \cref{fig:circles}.

-\begin{remark} The derivative of $\Delta$ can be computed at $\mu = 0$ because when $c \notin [-1,1]$, the function $c+\sin \eta$ is a solution to \cref{eq:hill}.
-Reduction of order gives a second solution, and using these, and variation of parameters, the derivative of $\Delta$ with respect to $\mu$ at $\mu = 0$ can be computed as